bhecquet/seleniumRobot-server/doc/tests.md

 - get this custom variable
 - check automatic dereservation of the variable after 15 mins

+### permissions ###

+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN disabled: all variable server objects are available according to permission affected on user
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change version of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change testcase of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change variable of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: cannot create / change / modify application with applicaton specific rights
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: cannot create / change / modify environment with applicaton specific rights
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: django permission on testcase, version, variable are complementary to application specific permission

 ## From admin interface ##

 - Copy variable
 - Delete variable
 - Modify variable
 - Check Time to live

+### permissions ###

+- password requested to connect to admin
+- staff flag must be set to access administration (django feature)
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN disabled: object administration depends on rights affected to users
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change version of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change testcase of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: can view / create / delete / change variable of an application we have right for
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: cannot create / change / modify application with applicaton specific rights
+- RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN enabled: cannot create / change / modify environment with applicaton specific rights

 # Snapshot server #